MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/security-and-compliance/multi-factor-authentication-plan.md

 3. Tell individual users how to sign in by MFA.
 See [Sign in to Microsoft 365 with MFA](https://support.office.com/en-us/article/sign-in-to-microsoft-365-with-2-step-verification-2b856342-170a-438e-9a4f-3c092394d3cb).

 > [!IMPORTANT]
-> If you have enabled your users for Azure Multi-Factor Authentication and they have any devices running Office 2013 that are not enabled for Modern Authentication, they will need to use AppPasswords on those devices.
-More information on AppPasswords and when/where/how they should be used can be found here: [App Passwords with Azure Multi-Factor Authentication](https://go.microsoft.com/fwlink/p/?LinkId=528178).
+> If you have enabled your users for Azure Multi-Factor Authentication and they have any devices running Office 2013 that are not enabled for Modern Authentication, they will need to use app passwords on those devices.
+See [this article](https://docs.microsoft.com/azure/active-directory/authentication/howto-mfa-mfasettings#app-passwords) for more information.

 ## FAQ